Aurora-Zhang-27/CarbonPrediction/README.md

 ### 3.2 Usage
 The [Carbon Emission Calculator](src/Carbon_Emission_Calculator_2.py) program provides data loading, cleaning and calculation functions for calculating total carbon emissions from different energy combinations.
-The [CarbonPrediction](src/CarbonPrediction.py) program use Long Short-Term Memory (LSTM) model system, which is capable of accurately predicting hourly carbon emissions for the next 24 hours.
+The [CarbonPrediction](src/CarbonPrediction.py) program use combines LSTM, GRU and CNN network architectures for time series prediction tasks based on historical carbon emissions and weather data.
+By predicting carbon emissions for the next 24 hours, the code supports real-time monitoring and forecasting of regional carbon emissions.

 ## 4. Run Carbon Emission Calculator and Main code with existing datasets and models
 ### 4.1 Installing dependencies